We see the confidence building in our kids.

 15 April 2025

-Laude San Pedro, among the 100 best schools in Spain according to Forbes
+Laude San Pedro is among Spain’s 100 best schools

 13 June 2024